awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

 ------
 #### [ Managed images ]
   + **Image Operating System \(OS\)** – *not editable*\.
-  + **Image name** – Pre\-selected, based on the combination of source image choices you made for the existing recipe\.
+  + **Image name** – Pre\-selected, based on the combination of base image choices you made for the existing recipe\.
 However, if you change the **Select image** option, you lose the pre\-selected **Image name**\.
   + **Auto\-versioning options** – does *not* match your base recipe\.
 This defaults to the **Use selected OS version** option\.
 **Important**
 If you are using semantic versioning to kick off pipeline builds, make sure you change this value to **Use latest available OS version**\.
 To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 ------
 #### [ Custom AMI ]
   + **AMI ID** – Required\.
 However, it is not pre\-filled with your original entry\.
-You must enter the AMI ID for your source image\.
+You must enter the AMI ID for your base image\.

 ------
 + **Instance configuration** – Settings are pre\-selected, but you can edit them\.
   + **Systems Manager agent** – You can select or clear this check box to control installation of the Systems Manager agent on the new image\.
 The check box is cleared by default, to include the Systems Manager agent in your new image\.
 To remove the Systems Manager agent from the final image, so that it will not be included in your AMI, elect the check box\.
   + **User data** – You can use this area to provide commands, or a command script to run when you launch your build instance\.
 However, it replaces any commands that Image Builder might have added to ensure that Systems Manager is installed\.
 **Important**
-If you enter user data, make sure that the Systems Manager agent is pre\-installed on your source image, or that you include the install in your user data\.
+If you enter user data, make sure that the Systems Manager agent is pre\-installed on your base image, or that you include the install in your user data\.
 + **Working directory** – Pre\-selected, but you can edit it\.
 + **Components** – Components that are already included in the recipe are displayed in the **Selected components** section at the end of each of the component lists \(build and test\)\.
 You can remove or reorder the selected components to suit your needs\.